Global oil deficit seen at 1 mln bpd, Russia's Novak says

-TORZHOK, Russia, May 26 (Reuters) - Global oil deficit is currently seen at around 1 million barrels per day, Russia's deputy prime minister Alexander Novak told reporters on Wednesday.
+TORZHOK, Russia, May 26 (Reuters) - The global oil deficit is now seen at about 1 million barrels per day (bpd), Russia's deputy prime minister Alexander Novak said on Wednesday, days before the OPEC+ top negotiators are to speak via a videoconference.

-He added that the Organization of Petroleum Exporting Countries and its allies, a group known as OPEC+, should take into account possible increase in oil production by Iran when considering its further steps.
+The Organization of the Petroleum Exporting Countries and its allies, including Russia, a group known as OPEC+, is bringing back about 2 million bpd of oil production through July.
+Its next meeting is set for June 1.

+Any increase of oil production by Iran if indirect talks between Washington and Tehran lead to a lifting of sanctions, can potentially add between 1 million to 2 million bpd on top of the gradual rise OPEC+ supply, analysts estimate.

+"We have always kept in mind a return of Iranian barrels," Novak told reporters on Wednesday.
+"We need to consider this...
+We will jointly calculate the (supply and demand) balance."

-(Reporting by Olesya Astakhova Writing by Katya Golubkova, editing by Louise Heavens)
+(Reporting by Olesya Astakhova; Writing by Katya Golubkova; Editing by Louise Heavens and Edmund Blair)

 ((ekaterina.golubkova@thomsonreuters.com; +7 495 775 1242;))